 The best way to make a small, but meaningful, impact is to join a group.
 Not only does group participation produce results, but it can also help with personal development and networking.
 Most environmental groups have no admission fees — just opportunities for donating, which can also mean a tax deduction.

 There are many different groups that you can join, and each has its own particular interests and goals.
 For instance, if you are interested in helping preserve national parks, the National Park Foundation might be a particularly good choice.

 If you are interested in fighting climate change head-on, the Sierra Club has chapters all across the country.
 For those who love wildlife, the National Audubon Society is dedicated to helping preserve the world’s birds by protecting their natural environments.

 That leaky faucet repair that you’ve been putting off?
 Better head to the store ASAP.
 Not only are you paying more on your water bill, but those little drops of water can really add up.

 “Household leaks can waste more than 1 trillion gallons of water annually nationwide,” according to the EPA.
 Less than 1 percent of Earth’s freshwater is accessible for us to drink, and our supply is increasingly finite.

 By helping stop some of these leaks, you can defend our freshwater, while also decreasing your expenses.

 It’s simple and nostalgic.
 After saving the world from environmental degradation, you can show your kids the tree that started it all.
 That’s love.
 You can plant trees for free by going to the park and finding a seed, or else you can get little seed packets that cost a few cents.

-If you live in an urban area, you probably already do car sharing in the form of Uber, but there are a bunch of other ways to save on your commute.
+If you live in an urban area, you probably already participate in ride-sharing in the form of Uber, but there are a bunch of other ways to save on your commute.
 Through carpooling, you can minimize the number of cars on the road and save money on gas, insurance, and car payments.

 You’ll make new friends and save money.
 What’s not to like?